-Teams continue to use our key safety messages such as the virtual Safe Drive Stay Alive and virtual fire safety lessons.
-Social media is used to maintain engagement with the wider public, helping to promote key safety messages.
-Stations also continue to promote key safety messages.
+Teams continue to promote our key safety messages such as the virtual Safe Drive Stay Alive and virtual fire safety lessons.
+Social media is used to maintain engagement with the wider public promoting key safety messages.
+Stations continue to support promoting key safety messages.

-The number of Safe & Well visits in the year to date has increased compared to last year.
-This is due to both operational crews and Safe & Well advisors now being able to visit everyone who asks for a Safe and Well visit.
+The number of Safe & Well visits year to date has increased compared to last year.
+This is due to both operational crews and Safe & Well advisors now being able to visit everyone who asks for a Safe & Well visit.
 We are continuing to see a rise in crews also carrying out Safe & Well visits post incident for accidental dwelling fires, which ensures the public are provided with the education when most needed.

-Our integrated approach to fire setting behaviour centred on key risk groups and areas has proven successful and we remain one of the lowest Fire Services in England for deliberate fires.
+Our integrated approach to firesetting behaviour centred on key risk groups and areas, has proven successful and we remain one of the lowest for deliberate fires in England.